uknj/uknj.github.io/_posts/2015-08-30-book-review-business-adventures.md

 Despite this flash crash being over 50 years ago, the psychology of the modern day investor appears to have remained the same.

 For another interesting take on the crisis, and how it related to the flash crash of 2010, please read [this WSJ article](http://www.wsj.com/articles/SB10001424052748703957604575272791511469272) WSJ article.
-In addition, there are some news paper articles from 1962:
+In addition, there are some news paper articles (also WSJ) from 1962, providing a detailed account of what was ocurring at the time.

 1. [Abreast of the Market](http://online.wsj.com/public/resources/documents/Abreast0528.pdf)
 2. [The Market Plunge](http://online.wsj.com/public/resources/documents/plung0528.pdf)
 3. [Heller Says Economic Prospects Provide No Basis for Sharp Stock Market Drop](http://online.wsj.com/public/resources/documents/plunge2.0528.pdf)
 4. [SEC Probes Market to See if the 'Pros' Helped Trigger Drop](http://online.wsj.com/public/resources/documents/SECSource.pdf)

+This is the first part in a series that will summarize and review the book Business Adventures by John Brooks.

 ###Citations:

 ######<sup>[1]</sup>[Wikipedia](https://en.wikipedia.org/wiki/John_Brooks_%28writer%29)